-1.3 Sign contract with The project manager signs a contract with the 1.3 Sign contract with The project manager signs a contract with the the translation translation company and instructs them to conduct the company translation.
+1.3 Sign contract with The project manager signs a contract with the 1.5 the translation The project manager signs a contract with the translation company and instructs them to conduct the translation company and instructs them to conduct the 1.4 company translation.
 Translation work may commence.
 1.4 Concept elaboration Concept elaboration guide has been developed by RWS guide shared with in cooperation with the ASCOT team.
 The document translators describes the concepts in the ASCOT instrument, clarifies any ambiguities and provides alternatives for difficult or potentially problematic wording.
 The guide is shared with each translator who are instructed to base their translations on the guidance provided.
 Currently there are concept elaboration guides for ASCOT service user INT4 and SCT4, and ASCOT Carer INT4 and SCT4.
 1.5 ASCOT instrument The in-country team reviews the ASCOT instrument to review for target be translated to check whether the terminology used country differs in the target country.
 This is particularly important for translations of INT4 tools.
 The aim is to catch any terminology or concepts specific to the UK that could not be directly translated and to establish alternatives that will be applicable to the social care provision in the target country.
-2 Forward-translation 2.1 Dovelopment of two Two forward translators carry out independent forward 2.1 Development of two independent Two forward translators carry out independent forward translations of the instrument.
+2 Forward-translation 2.1 Development of two Two forward translators carry out independent forward independent translations of the instrument.
 The forward translators forward translations should be native speakers of the target language and fluent in English.
-The translators should be instructed to produce colloquial translations that will be easily understood by the general lay population.
-3 Forward translation re · · · · · Reconciliation of the The translation company carries out a reconciliation of forward the two forward translations.
+The translators should be instructed to produce colloquial translations that will be easily 2 understood by the general lay population.
+3 Forward translation reconciliation Reconciliation of the The translation company carries out a reconciliation of forward the two forward translations.
 The two forward translations into a translations should be compared and reconciled through single forward discussions with the project manager and the in-country translation team.
 A reconciled version of the translation is produced.
-4 Back translation Back translation Back translation of The reconciled translation should be translated back in the translated to English by two independent translators.
+4 Back translation Back translation of The reconciled translation should be translated back in the translated to English by two independent translators.
 The back instrument into translators should be native speakers of English fluent in English. the target language.
-5 Back translation review
+5 Back translation review 5